wummel/patool/doc/README.txt

 You can use patool functions from other Python applications.
 Log output will be on sys.stdout and sys.stderr.
 On errors, `PatoolError` will be raised.
+Note that extra options such as password input or customization for specific archive programs are not supported.

 ```
 import patoolib